Adrian Warburton: To Malta 1940

 431 Flight was sent to Malta following pressure from the Commander-in-Chief (C-in-C) Mediterranean, Admiral Cunningham, who wanted "eyes" on the powerful and modern Italian battle fleet.
 Cunningham had a plan to strike a blow at the Italians in their base at Taranto in southern Italy, but he needed up-to-date intelligence first.
 November was therefore busy for 431 Flight, with two Maryland missions to Taranto each day.
 On 3 November, 431 reported three battleships at Taranto; four days later there were four.
 The most important sorties were flown on 10 and 11 November, two on each day.
 Tich flew the first on 10 November, Warburton the second.
 Warburton's aircraft was subject to intense flak and intercepted by an Italian CR.42 fighter which took twenty minutes to shake off.
 Frank Bastard confirmed that photographs of the Italian fleet were taken on this sortie.
 These were crucial: "An aircraft from Illustrious working from Malta then picked up full details of the enemy’s dispositions, together with photographs showing the anti-torpedo nets and barrage balloons, and it was in the light of these that the Swordfish crews planned their attack."
 The pilot of the morning sortie on 11 November was Paddy Devine.
 That afternoon, Warburton flew with John Spires as navigator.
 The sortie was abortive photographically because of low cloud, but that did not stop Warburton.
 Years later, Spires said Warburton told him they were going in at zero feet, and he was to get a sharp pencil and plenty of paper to plot the ships on the harbour map.
 Spires and the WOp/AG expressed their response in a single word.
 "The weather was so bad the birds were walking, and the fish were at anchor.
 But nothing, absolutely nothing, could get in the way of what Warby wanted to do that day."
 They achieved complete surprise, low cloud having deterred the Italians from raising their balloon barrage.
 The Maryland crew did their best to count and note the names of the major warships and escaped unscathed, having flown twice around the outer harbour.
 When comparing notes, there was a discrepancy in the number of battleships: they counted six; there should only have been five.
 With no photographic evidence, Warburton decided to go back.
 But they had lost the element of surprise and were quickly spotted.
-Despite the intense flak, they agreed on only five battleships which, along with 14 cruisers and 27 destroyers, tried to shoot the vulnerable Maryland out of the sky.
-The Fleet Air Arm launched their attack that night.
-It became known as the Battle of Taranto.
+Despite the intense flak, they agreed on only five battleships, along with 14 cruisers and 27 destroyers.
+The Fleet Air Arm launched their attack that night, which became known as the Battle of Taranto.